wkumari/draft-vandergaast-edns-client-subnet/README.md

    Namserver.
 See Section 12.2 for more discussion on this point.
 If the Recursive Resolver will not forward the FAMILY and ADDRESS data from the incoming ECS option, it SHOULD return a REFUSED response.

-   An ECS-aware resolver MUST retry the query without ECS to distinguish the authoritative response from a lame delegation, which is the common convention for a REFUSED status.
+   Subsequent queries to refresh the data MUST, if unrestricted by an incoming SOURCE PREFIX-LENGTH, specify the longest SOURCE PREFIX- LENGTH that the Recursive Resolver is willing to cache, even if a

-Contavalli, et al.        Expires April 5, 2016                 [Page 8]
+Contavalli, et al.        Expires April 8, 2016                 [Page 8]

 Internet-Draft        Client Subnet in DNS Queries          October 2015

-   Subsequent queries to refresh the data MUST, if unrestricted by an incoming SOURCE PREFIX-LENGTH, specify the longest SOURCE PREFIX- LENGTH that the Recursive Resolver is willing to cache, even if a previous response indicated that a shorter prefix length was sufficient.
+   previous response indicated that a shorter prefix length was sufficient.